NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 - Product produced during any out-of-control condition is sorted, scrapped, reworked or dispositioned through the supplier’s material review process

 A lot consists of product of one part number and revision that are made at the same time, under the same processing conditions, from the same lot of raw materials.
 The primary purpose for identifying lots is to determine the scope of actions that must be taken when problems arise during further manufacturing or with customers.
-Each container of material shipped to Herrmans must be identified with the Supplier’s lot number.
-Inspection records must be traceable to lot numbers.
+Each container of material shipped to Nordic Lights must be identified with the Supplier’s lot number.
+Inspection records must be traceable to lot numbers

 The following are typical conditions that result in a change of lot numbers: